-When Mr Fryer and Miss Chekov got divorced in 1981 the Divorce Order stated that 'Neither party shall be entitled to claim against the estate of the other under the Inheritance Act 1975 unless the parties shall remarry.’
+When Mr Fryer and Miss Chekov got divorced in 1981 the divorce order stated that, ‘Neither party shall be entitled to claim against the estate of the other under the Inheritance Act 1975 unless the parties shall remarry.’

 Mr Fryer’s sons accepted that their father and Miss Chekov had lived together, but said this was not as cohabitees within the meaning of the Inheritance Act.
-Under the Act cohabitees can only bring a claim if they have lived together as man and wife in the 2 year period immediately before the death.
+Under the Act cohabitees can only bring a claim if they have lived together as ‘man and wife’ in the 2 year period immediately before the death.
 The sons said that Miss Chekov was not eligible to bring a claim as she had not cohabited with their father as ‘man and wife’.
 The meaning of ‘man and wife’ has tended to be construed widely by the courts and it is recognised that relationships take many different forms.
 However, the sons said that as the parties had expressly excluded each other from their estates when they divorced the claim should be barred.
 The court rejected that argument and allowed Miss Chekov’s claim.
 The judge felt that it would be illogical for Miss Chekov’s inheritance claim to fall outside the Act when following their divorce the couple had continued to cohabit.

 The facts of this case are not as unusual as it might be thought.
 We acted for a gentleman who was in a very similar position to Miss Chekov.
-Following divorce the couple had continued to cohabit and we also took the view that the terms of the divorce settlement should not preclude a claim under the Inheritance Act.
-In that case our arguments were accepted by the estate and a negotiated settlement took place.
+Following divorce the couple had continued to cohabit and we also took the view that the terms of the divorce settlement should not stop a claim under the Inheritance Act.
+In that case our arguments were accepted by the estate and a negotiated out-of-court settlement took place.